Rhosinjay-cyb/Azure-Terraform-Security/README.md

 ![image](Images/create_bastion.png)

-Recall that the ssh public key has already been integrated in the VM by Azure.
-Here, the private key is specified to complete the authentication.
+Recall that the SSH public key has already been integrated in the VM by Azure.
+Here, the SSH private key is specified to complete the authentication.

 ![image](Images/access_vm.png)

-Confirmed the successful logon to the Linux VM.
+Confirming the succesful authentication against the Linux VM.

 ![image](Images/access_vm2.png)

-Rather than uploading the ssh private key during authentication which is quite risky.
-A key vault was created in Azure key vault to store the ssh private key as a secret.
+Instead of relying on the manual upload of the SSH private key during authentication, a practice that can increase the risk of credential exposure.
+This project leverages Azure Key Vault for secure key management.
+The SSH private key is stored as a secret within Azure Key Vault, enabling centralized protection, controlled access, and more secure authentication workflows while reducing dependence on locally stored sensitive credentials.

 ![image](Images/createkeyvault.png)

-To create a secret in the key vault, the user was assigned the appropriate RBAC role.
+To create a secret in the just created key vault, the user was assigned the appropriate role-based access control (RBAC) role.

 ![image](Images/rbac.png)
 ![image](Images/rbac2.png)

-Afterwards, the secret is now created, via Azure Cloudshell
+Afterwards, the secret was created, via Azure Cloudshell.

 ![image](Images/create_secret2.png)